ViRb3/ipatool/README.md

 `ipatool` is a command line tool that allows you to search for iOS apps on the [App Store](https://apps.apple.com) and download a copy of the app package, known as an _ipa_ file.

+> [!NOTE]
+> This is a fork of the upstream project, adding some tweaks and new features that improve usability and aid automation.
+For specifics, please check the commits.

 ![Demo](./resources/demo.gif)

 - [Requirements](#requirements)